 • COMBINE – Place juniper berries, salt flakes, pepper, caraway seeds, mustard seeds, and fennel seeds into mixer; chop 10 sec/speed 10.
 Pour into a small bowl.

-• PREPARE – Score pork knuckle with a sharp knife or prick all over with knife.
+• PREPARE – Score the pork knuckle skin with a sharp knife.
 Rub with spices and one tablespoon of oil.
 Place onto a plate and chill uncovered overnight (see notes).

 • STEAM – (or follow from step 3 above).
 Add 1500 ml of water to mixer bowl.
 Place pork knuckle into steaming dish and lock into place; cook 90min/steam temp/speed 2.
 Discard water.